 I have a few recommendations that I mentioned previously.

-- Try my all purpose gluten free flour blend.
+- My Nightshade Free Gluten Free Flour Blend is the best gluten free flour blend to use in cookies.
 It’s very easy to make and you can store it for months in an air-tight container.
 Make sure that if you use this blend for my recipe (it’s in the recipe card), add xanthan gum!
 Xanthan gum helps to bind the ingredients together so they don’t come out super crumbly and a mess!

 Measuring your gluten free flour